tulgeywood/Deadpool/README.md

 Optionally, if you want to keep things extra mouthy, the standard inventory update policy can be replaced by a one line script that runs `jamf recon --verbose | while read line; do echo $(date '+%b %d %H:%M:%S') "$line" ; done >> /var/log/jamfv.log`.
 This ensures all logs are in one place and as verbose as possible.

 #Problems Deadpool handles
-• JAMF Binary hanging on checkin
+• JAMF Binary hanging on checkin.

-• JAMF Agent hanging on checkin
+• JAMF Agent hanging on checkin.

-• FileVault recovery key redirection hanging on checkin
+• FileVault recovery key redirection hanging on checkin.

-• Scripting errors that create infinite loops or unchecked wait times
+• Scripting errors that create infinite loops or unchecked wait times.

 #Things I will be adding
 Currently Deadpool will not renroll your machine via a quickadd package.
 I'm working on a few ideas for doing this in a way that I'm happy with.
 Stay tuned.